Kilkenny County Council Library Service Data Protection Privacy Statement.

 Sharing of Personal Data

 We may share your Personal Data with selected third parties, including for example ISA, NMN, An Garda Siochana, Legal Representatives and other government agencies, where required to do so by law.
-Data is shared with other Irish Local Authority Libraries for the purpose of providing the Single Library Management System and shared library services.
-One of the advantages of this national library service /Single Library Management system is you may search, reserve and receive, library items from any of the 31 local authority library services.
-You may also use your library card in any of the 336 branches around the Country.
+Data is shared with other Irish Local Authority Libraries for the purpose of providing the national library system and shared library services.

 Kilkenny County Council Library provides its library members with access to online services supplied by third parties.
-Some are subscribed to locally and others nationally.
 See www.kilkennylibrary.ie for a full listing of and access to the same.
-Access is also available to online services supplied nationally through www.librariesireland.ie

 They will collect personal data about you including your library card number for their own purposes.
 Kilkenny County Council Library Service do not share your personal data with these third parties.
-Some of them –where required- are allowed to check certain information items against the LMS system in order to confirm their validity.
+Some of them –where required- are allowed to check certain information items against our library system in order to confirm their validity.

 You should refer to their privacy statements for information about what they do with your data and what rights are available to you.

-Third party supplier products/services such as library self-service kiosks, PC Reservation and Wi-Fi services and My Open Library access control - link to the Library Management System for verification purposes or to pull the required information when you scan /enter your library card barcode number and your PIN to access the service
+Third party supplier products/services such as library self-service kiosks, PC Reservation and Wi-Fi services and My Open Library access control link to our Library Management System for verification purposes or to pull the required information when you scan /enter your library card barcode number and your PIN to access the service.